dorneanu/roam/content/books/fooled_by_randomness.md

 -   Year #5
     -   Out of 625 managers, 313 managers **survive** and 313 lose their job

-Out of the initial 10.000 managers, only 313 managed to survive and win 10k EUR per year.
+**Out of the initial 10.000 managers, only 313 managed to survive and win 10k EUR per year**.
 Instead of say saying this group only survived purely out of luck, we tend to attribute them "high-level skills of fund managing".